zapplea/sentiment_coarse_model/README.md

 TODO_list:
 1. Need to complete sentiment_coarse_model/sentiment/util/coarse/atr_data_generator.py. it lacks the part of generating training data, but I provide function data_generator to feed data to training process.
+You need to use words2id dictionary to convert words in sentences to id at first, and also, need to pad the sentence to the same length(maximum length).
+The padded word denoted by '#PAD#' and the corrsponding vector is a zeros-vector.
 2. Need to write a python file to call classifier and train it.
 Still, remember to add sys.path.append as in the af_unittest.py